web3-storage/web3.storage/packages/api/README.md

-wrangler secret put LOGTAIL_TOKEN --env $(whoami) # Get from Logtail wrangler secret put SENTRY_DSN --env $(whoami) # Get from Sentry wrangler secret put STRIPE_SECRET_KEY --env $(whoami) # Get from web3.storage 1password
+wrangler secret put LOGTAIL_TOKEN --env $(whoami) # Get from Logtail wrangler secret put SENTRY_DSN --env $(whoami) # Get from Sentry wrangler secret put STRIPE_SECRET_KEY --env $(whoami) # Get from web3.storage 1password wrangler secret put LINKDEX_URL --env $(whoami) # Get from 1password. not required for dev
 ```
 Note this might not be up to date, please look to the [.env.tpl](../../.env.tpl) in the root directory for the up to date secrets required.